basho/basho_docs/content/riak/ts/1.3.0/using/riakshell.md

 >**Warning**
 >
->You cannot run more than one riak shell per machine.
-If you try to connect two riak shells to a single machine, you will receive an error message.
+>You cannot run more than one shell per machine.
+If you try to connect two shells to a single machine, you will receive an error message.

 To connect to a specific node, run: `connect '»nodename«'`